 - Anyone can, and does, write about it.

 This all results in a bunch of health opinions, misinterpretations and misunderstandings that get passed around as truth.
 What is truth and what isn’t?
-It has become, almost impossible to tell.
+It has become almost impossible to tell.
 Trying to keep up with it, even for someone knowledgeable, has become a mild chore at best and a major annoyance at worst.

 Writing equals more screen time and less green time.
 This was a real issue for me.
 Researching and writing means a lot of staring at a screen, usually sitting down and mostly inside within reach of wifi and a plug.
 It also meant I wasn’t exercising as much and as the limited time problem would suggest, prioritizing health blogging means often deprioritizing exercise time.
 Add to it the subsequent decrease in outside time and I was missing out on a lot of my cherished green time the more I was writing about health.

 So what was the “cause?”
-Hard to tell, which is why I think it was likely all of these and more that all came together to lead me away for a while.
-Whatever it was, I do know that all of this led to much less note jotting, podcast listening, reflective thinking and hardly any rough draft writing.
-Anything that did pop up seemed to fell like it was rehashing the same stuff again.
+Hard to tell, which is why I think it was likely all of these and more that came together to lead me away for a while.
+Whatever it was, I do know that all of this led to less note jotting, podcast listening, reflective thinking and hardly any rough draft writing.
+Anything that did pop up seemed to feel like it was rehashing the same stuff again.